iliralushi/Obsidian/README.md

 # Obsidian

-All my notes for UniMoRe CS course.
+All my notes for UniMoRe Computer Science degree.